cmajor-lang/docs/index.md

 ### Using Cmajor code in C++ projects

 Our tools can also export a raw, dependency-free C++ version of any Cmajor code.
-This means that you could design and test a DSP algorithm using our JIT engine and hot-reloader, and then export the finished code as bare C++ for use in an embedded target or other low-level project.
+This means that you could design and test a DSP algorithm using our JIT engine and hot-reloader, and then export the finished code as C++ for use in any kind of app or even a bare-metal project.

 ### Embedding the Cmajor JIT engine in your app